risonakamo/satisfactory-calc/doc/planning.md

     - user then picks a recipe
     - not sure if possible, but see if can have it print out the current progress of the factory build and what resources are already planned to be used
 - for printing, would like the following:
-    - better way to distinguish different levels, maybe with number in front of the level line?
+    - [x] better way to distinguish different levels, maybe with number in front of the level line?
-    - colour to distinguish clockrate and production amount
+    - [x] colour to distinguish clockrate and production amount
     - raw resources needs to be printed and highlighted
+        - lets see how it works without explicitly pointing out raw resources. might not be too bad
+    - [ ] push all the production numbers to be aligned. will need to pre-generate strings to figure out the longest one
-- calculate total raw resources from factory
+- [ ] calculate total raw resources from factory